Judge Said Surfside Collapse Families Will Receive $150 Million Initially

 The concert will be from 6 p.m. to 7:30 p.m.
 Seating is limited.

-The names of the victims will be read at the end with a live butterfly release to follow.MORE NEWS: With Reports Of Hundreds Imprisoned, Former Political Prisoners Recall Torture Under Cuban Regime
+The names of the victims will be read at the end with a live butterfly release to follow.MORE NEWS: 3 Hospitalized, Including Officers, After Car Overturns In Collision With Miami Patrol Car

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)